wtripp180901/dawn-hpc/docs/secret-rotation.md

 # Outline

-The overall idea is to take advantage of Kubeseal’s encryption, allowing us to upload secrets to our repositories; meaning that after a branch containing the new secrets is merged into the branch being tracked by FluxCD, the FluxCD GitOps controllers on the cluster will update the current cluster deployment to reflect the newly merged branch.
+The overall idea is to take advantage of Kubeseal's encryption, allowing us to upload secrets to our repositories; meaning that after a branch containing the new secrets is merged into the branch being tracked by FluxCD, the FluxCD GitOps controllers on the cluster will update the current cluster deployment to reflect the newly merged branch.

 Although the basic outline will remain the same, there are some variations in the preliminary actions depending on the situation and reason why secrets are being rotated.